kjansson/minipot/README.md

 Minipot is a simple to use SSH honeypot written in Go leveraging the Docker engine for client environments.
 It is multi-user, has session control, user interaction logging and packet capture capabilities.
 It is written with user friendliness in mind, and requires minimal effort to build and run.

 # How does it work?
-Minipot is a "fake" SSH server which accepts login with any username and password after a given number of attempts.
+Minipot is a fake/modified SSH server which accepts login with any username and password after a given number of attempts.
 When an attacker is given access, a container is started just for that session.
 The container is ubuntu:18.04 at the moment.
 The SSH session is handled by the server itself and input/output is merely forwarded to and from the container, making it appear to the attacker that is actually has a direct SSH session.
 This also allows for capturing and controlling input and output, and controlling the environment, e.g. setting up a legit user for the accepted session.
 The client session can be configured to timeout after a certain amount of time after SSH session starts, to not keep containers/attackers hanging around forever.
-Until then, the container will be kept alive for further interaction.
 SSH client information, origin, authentication attempts, SSH requests, user input and file system changes are logged.
 There's also a packet capture option.

 Minipot is dead simple to use.
 Just an executable to run, while having Docker up and running.
 It will run just fine without any arguments if you just want to try it out, but you can configure it to you liking if you want.
 Read more below.